syncfusion-content/blazor-docs/blazor/pdfviewer/how-to/load-office-files.md

 # Load Microsoft Office files in Blazor PDF Viewer Component

-The PDF Viewer library allows you to load Microsoft office files such as powerpoint, excel, word and image using the `GetImageStream()` method of controller.
+The PDF Viewer library allows you to load Microsoft office files such as powerpoint, excel, word and image using the success event of uploader.

-The following steps are used to load the office files in the PDF Viewer.
+In the below code, word document is converted in to pdf document and return that pdf document into base64 string which then loaded in to the PDF Viewer.
+Similarly, loaded the powerpoint, excel and image in to the PDF Viewer.

 ```cshtml